Frequently asked questions

 Although traditional insurance is not offered through PSS, members do receive death and invalidity cover.
 This cover is provided under the scheme rules and you do not pay insurance premiums or other fees.

 More information about invalidity benefits can be found in the Invalidity benefits factsheet under factsheets.

 In order to obtain a benefit estimate for redundancy, voluntary or involuntary retirement, we require your employer to complete the Estimate Request Form for Employer use only.

 Alternatively, you can use the I-Estimator located on Member Services Online to project your potential final benefit.
-All you need is an access number.
-You can obtain one by phoning our Customer Information Centre on 1300 000 377.

 Estimates that can be generated automatically are completed and sent within around four business days.